VanshRathor20/Orbit-chat-application/README.md

 CLOUDINARY_API_SECRET=your_cloudinary_api_secret
 ```

-> **Note:** The frontend currently uses a hardcoded Cloudinary unsigned upload preset for profile pictures and media messages.
-To use your own Cloudinary account for uploads, update the preset/cloud name in `Signup.js`, `ProfileModal.js`, `SingleChat.js`, and `RightProfilePanel.js`.
+> **Note:** Cloudinary uploads currently use an unsigned upload preset configured directly in the frontend.
+To use your own Cloudinary account, update the preset name and cloud name in `Signup.js`, `ProfileModal.js`, `SingleChat.js`, and `RightProfilePanel.js`.

 ### Running the Application